Close Modal×

 Do You Need a Real Estate License to Become a Leasing Agent in California?

 Leasing in California falls under the property management category.
-You don’t need a real estate license to act as a property manager or lease agent for your properties.
-But there’s a catch.
+In California, you don’t need a real estate license to manage or lease property that you personally own, or if you are a regular salaried (W‑2) employee of that owner.

 There are specific leasing or property management activities that require either a real estate license or a broker license.